-- A. The University serves an urban area and a variety of adult, in-service, and military personnel and is committed to providing flexible methods for the delivery of instruction and cannot be limited to the traditional semester format.
-Development of nontraditional methods of instruction is encouraged. - The University provides and supports the traditional semester credit courses of 15 weeks of instruction during the fall and spring semesters, eight weeks of instruction during the fall and spring, and courses of varying lengths during the summer sessions.
+- A. The University is committed to giving faculty the flexibility to deliver instruction in a variety of traditional and nontraditional formats. - 1.
+The University provides and supports the traditional semester credit courses of 15 weeks of instruction during the fall and spring semesters, eight weeks of instruction during the fall and spring, and courses of varying lengths during the summer sessions.
 Accelerated courses are defined as credit courses provided in a shorter time frame and must meet the following guidelines.